 Key insights:

-• Above ground and in-ground pools vary in many ways.
-Determine what costs and aesthetics are worth it for your home.
+- Above-ground and in-ground pools vary in many ways.
+Consider the costs and aesthetics of each.

-• In addition to the initial investment of installing a pool, you’ll want to factor in swimming accessories, maintenance fees, insurance and more.
+- In addition to the pool installation cost, you’ll want to factor in swimming accessories, maintenance fees, insurance and more.

 Is a pool a good investment?
 It depends on your answers to these questions